wardi/wardi.github.io/_pages/flood-fill-mazes.md

 ## The algorithm

-Here's our first `flood_fill` maze generation algorithm "maze1":
+Here's our first flood fill maze generation algorithm "maze1":

 1. take all the unfilled coordinates and shuffle their order
 2. save the starting coordinates (anything marked as a passage)
-3. set all the passages to unfilled so the whole array is 0's or 1's.
+3. set all the existing passages to unfilled so the whole array is 0's or 1's.
-4. for each of the unfilled coordinates set it to a 1 (wall) then try flood filling the maze from the starting coordinates with 2's (passage)
+4. for each of the unfilled coordinates
+   - set it to a 1 (wall) and try flood filling the maze from the starting coordinates with 2's (passage)
    - if any part of the maze remains a 0 (unfilled) then this wall has divided the maze making some part of it unreachable, so set the wall back to unfilled.

 ```python
 def maze1(arr):